T-kON99/code-init/README.md

 ### Footnotes

-- All problems will be fetched and saved under      location `./problems`
+- All assets related to the problems will be fetched and saved under      location `./assets`.
+Configurable based on `./config/config.json`
 - Code file will be generated based from `./config/config.json`, configurable.
-- Tested with ghostscript v9.50 and below
+- Tested with `ghostscript v9.50` and below until `v8.x`
 - Enjoy and happy hunting!